GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_module_9_ex6.md

 Routes from Nürnbergring to Bad Neuenahr-Ahrweiler
 ```

-Do you spot any difference in the isochrone shapes?
+Do you spot any difference in the shapes of the isochrones?
 Try playing around and changing the shape of your avoid area.

 ## PART 2 - Multiple routes with ORS Tools